Plot: The muppets spend Christmas at Fozzie’s mother’s house.

 Ash tries to show him what real magic is all about by putting on a magic show of his own.
 He presents Melvin, Misty and Brock with a box that has three holes in it and claims he can summon fire, water or whatever from it.
 He does as he promises, though it’s revealed that Ash’s Squirtle, Bulbasaur and Charmander are really the ones making the water and fire.
 They fight inside the box and ruin the show.

 They try a different approach by analyzing Melvin’s only Pokemon, Exeggcute.
-They use Hypnosis on Ash, which causes him to be open to suggestion.
+It uses Hypnosis on Ash, which causes him to be open to suggestion.
 Melvin realizes this power and enslaves Ash to do his bidding.

 He uses Ash to cart him through the forest and commands him to weaken the numerous Exeggutor in the area so he can capture them all.
 Melvin captures hundreds with the intention of hypnotizing everyone at the carnival into going to his show, which should quickly skyrocket him to Las Vegas.